Karmic relationships can be transformed. A Shutterstock Licensed Image.

 Weaning off of melodrama can be a nightmare.
 It requires being honest about what we want and what truly makes us happy.
 It requires a great deal of self-reflection and letting go.

 The process of absolving ourselves from someone else’s egocentricity and melodrama will bring up anger, sadness, guilt, and shame.
-It can get really messy.
+It can get really messy in such a karmic relationship.
 If we’re successful, it’ll inspire tough-mindedness, the ability to confront others, and the desire to continue making and sticking to proactive changes in our lives.
 If we’re not successful, we’ll compound our challenges and put ourselves at further risk.

 When we’ve enrolled ourselves in someone else’s chaos,